 The goodwill impairment assessment is based upon a discounted cash flow analysis.
 The estimate of future cash flows is based upon, among other things, a discount rate and certain assumptions about expected future operating performance.
 The discount rate used by management has been calculated on a consistent basis and has not fluctuated significantly.
 The primary assumptions related to future operating performance include revenue growth rates and expense levels.
 These assumptions are updated annually and are primarily based upon historical trends.
 Although management does not anticipate that these assumptions will change materially in the future, the Company's estimates of discounted cash flow may differ from actual cash flow due to, among other things, economic conditions, changes to its business model or changes in its operating performance.
-The Company's annual goodwill impairment analysis, which will be performed during the second quarter, is not expected to have a material effect on the financial statements.
+The Company completed its annual goodwill impairment analysis during the three months ended June 30, 2007, and determined that no adjustment to the carrying value of goodwill was required.
 Based upon the Company's most recent goodwill impairment analysis, management believes that unless a reporting unit were to be abandoned, the possibility of goodwill impairment as a result of a change in assumptions is unlikely.

 Workers' Compensation.
 Except for states which require participation in state-operated insurance funds, the Company retains the economic burden for the first \$0.5 million per occurrence in workers' compensation claims.
 Workers' compensation includes ongoing healthcare and indemnity coverage for claims and may be paid over numerous years following the date of injury.
 Claims in excess of \$0.5 million are insured.
 Workers' compensation expense includes the insurance premiums for claims in excess of \$0.5 million, claims administration fees charged by the Company's workers' compensation administrator, premiums paid to state-operated insurance funds, and an estimate for the Company's liability for Incurred But Not Reported ("IBNR") claims and for the ongoing development of existing claims.
-Total workers' compensation expense was \$3.0 million and \$4.8 million, representing 0.4% and 0.6% of applicable U.S. revenue for the three months ended March 31, 2007 and 2006, respectively.
+Total workers' compensation expense was \$6.9 million and \$6.1 million, representing 0.4% of applicable U.S. revenue for both the six months ended June 30, 2007 and 2006.

 The accrual for IBNR claims and for the ongoing development of existing claims in each reporting period includes estimates.
 The Company has established reserves for workers' compensation claims using loss development rates which are estimated using periodic third party actuarial valuations based upon historical loss statistics which include the Company's historical frequency and severity of workers' compensation claims, and an estimate of future cost trends.
 While management believes that its assumptions and estimates are appropriate, significant differences in actual experience or significant changes in assumptions may materially affect the Company's future results.
-Based on the Company's results for the three months ended March 31, 2007, a fivepercentage point deviation in the Company's estimated loss development rates would have resulted in an increase or decrease in the allowance of \$0.1 million.
+Based on the Company's results for the six months ended June 30, 2007, a five-percentage point deviation in the Company's estimated loss development rates would have resulted in an increase or decrease in the allowance of \$0.2 million.